 Since the Firm's ICAAP (or Pillar 2) process has not identified capital to be held over and above the Pillar 1 requirement, no additional capital is required to be injected into the firm for Pillar 2 purposes.

 The Firm has established a risk management process in order to ensure that it has effective systems and controls in place to identify, monitor and manage risks arising in the business.
-The risk management process is overseen by the Firm's partners.
+The risk management process is overseen by the Firm's Governing Body.

 The Firm places strong reliance on the operational procedures and controls that it has in place to mitigate risk and seeks to ensure that all personnel are aware of their responsibilities in this respect.

 The Firm has identified a number of key operational risks.
 These relate to disruption of the office facilities, system failures, trade failures and failure of third-party service providers.
 Appropriate policies are in place to mitigate against risks, including a business continuity plan and the Firm also has an appropriate insurance policy in place.

 The main credit risk to which the Firm is exposed is the failure of its debtors to meet their contractual obligations.
 The Firm's primary receivable is related to investment management activities.
 The Firm believes its credit risk exposure is limited since its revenue is ultimately related to management fees received from funds.
 These management fees are drawn throughout the year.

 Other credit exposures include bank deposits and office rental deposits.